Why Sugar Alcohols Cause Diarrhea, Bloating, Stomach Pain and Bad Gas

 Hiding on food labels as E966, lactitol is often used in ice cream, cookies, chocolates and candies, particularly if they’re labeled ‘diet’ or ‘reduced calories’.

-Baked goods, processed meals and chewing gum are other sources of lactitol and, for some reason, it is also regularly added to prescription medicines.
+Baked goods, processed meals and chewing gum are other sources of lactitol and, for some strange reason, it is also regularly added to prescriptions.

 Often marketed as a healthier sugar alcohol, xylitol is a polyol produced from fermentation of wood or agricultural waste.

-Studies have shown it beneficial for diabetes, weight management and preventing tooth decay, though this is hardly surprising given it was used in these studies to replace sugar.
+Studies have shown it beneficial for weight management and preventing tooth decay, though this isn’t unusual given it was used in these studies to replace sugar.

-While not considered as bad for bloating, flatulence and diarrhea as mannitol, maltitol or sorbitol, xylitol is still a problematic sugar alcohol for some people, causing an upset stomach, intestinal pain and watery stools at high doses.
+While not considered as bad for bloating, flatulence and diarrhea as maltitol, mannitol or sorbitol, xylitol is still problematic for some people, causing an upset stomach, intestinal pain and watery stools at high doses.

 Dog owners should also be aware that xylitol is highly toxic to dogs.
 Given the way sugar alcohols are often combined in ‘sugar-free’ and ‘low-calorie’ products, it’s best to avoid giving your dog any ‘diet’ products that may have xylitol in it.